 Companies bid on certain keywords through Google Adwords to rank for those top search results.
 This tactic is especially attractive if your business has a lot of fierce competition.
 It can take a lot of time to rank organically for a keyword, but ranking with SEM only takes a budget and some creativity with your keyword targeting.

-The high cost of redesigning a website can deter people from investing in a new, mobile responsive design.
-But the upfront costs outweigh the long-term lost revenue.
+The high cost of redesigning a website can deter people from investing in a new mobile site with a responsive design.
+But the upfront costs outweigh the long-term lost revenue:

 Your customers are online and making purchases from their smartphones, whether your website can keep up or not.
 Investing in a mobile responsive website creates a more pleasant user experience and converts more prospects into paying customers.